Null object pattern

 and later in the Pattern Languages of Program Design book series as "Null Object".

-Motivation

-In most object-oriented languages, such as Java or C#, references may be null.
-These references need to be checked to ensure they are not null before invoking any methods, because methods typically cannot be invoked on null references.

-The Objective-C language takes another approach to this problem and does nothing when sending a message to nil; if a return value is expected, nil (for objects), 0 (for numeric values), NO (for BOOL values), or a struct (for struct types) with all its members initialised to null/0/NO/zero-initialised struct is returned.

 Description

 Instead of using a null reference to convey the absence of an object (for instance, a non-existent customer), one uses an object which implements the expected interface, but whose method body is empty.
 A key purpose of using a null object is to avoid conditionals of different kinds, resulting in code that is more focused, and quicker to read and follow – i.e. improved readability.

 One advantage of this approach over a working default implementation is that a null object is very predictable and has no side effects: it does nothing.

 For example, a function may retrieve a list of files in a folder and perform some action on each.
 In the case of an empty folder, one response may be to throw an exception or return a null reference rather than a list.
 Thus, the code expecting a list must verify that it in fact has one before continuing, which can complicate the design.

 By returning a null object (i.e., an empty list) instead, there is no need to verify that the return value is in fact a list.
 The calling function may simply iterate the list as normal, effectively doing nothing.
 It is, however, still possible to check whether the return value is a null object (an empty list) and react differently if desired.

 The null object pattern can also be used to act as a stub for testing, if a certain feature such as a database is not available for testing.